keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 Molecular, geological and fossil evidence for the the arrival of complex life following the Great Oxidation Event (GOE). "[Eukaryogenesis and oxygen in Earth history](https://doi.org/10.1038/s41559-022-01733-y)", Mills, B.; Boyle, R.; Daines, S.; Sperling, E.; Pisani, D.; Donoghue, P.; Lenton, T.; *Nature Ecology & Evolution*, *6*, 520--532, **2022**
 {:.figcaption}

+^ From that paper: "Indeed, fossil and molecular-clock evidence consistently suggest that the last eukaryote common ancestor (LECA) emerged hundreds of millions of years after Earth’s initial oxygenation"

+"Furthermore, recent advances in geochemistry and Earth system modelling suggest that the oceans at the time of eukaryogenesis were predominantly anoxic at depth, with only weakly oxygenated surface waters (probably no more than 1–10% of modern atmospheric saturation)"

+"Although it remains clear that the protomitochondrion was capable of aerobic respiration, debate continues as to whether the protomitochondrion was a facultative aerobe or an obligate aerobe (Box 3)."
+> Okay so don't get too technical here, my idea is the cyanos wiping out the ancients *as they were*.
+There distinction of the new oxygen-shielding endosymbiont can either be in the next post or left out since its so speculative

+-Argument over whether mitochrondria were aboput ATP or p(O2) lowering.

 Respiration yields way more energy, higher order life forms could be supported compared to fermenting microbes